ldaniel/fgvr/README.md

 - Gustavo Mirapalheta (Exploratory Data Analysis)
 - João Rafael Dias (Predictive Analytics)

-Thanks you all for that!
+Thank you all for that!

 # Installation